softwaresaved/recipy-test/Deployment.md

 bash Anaconda2-4.1.1-Linux-x86_64.sh
 ```

-Create use-anaconda2.sh to set up environment (usually this goes into .bashrc, but don't want to collide with Anaconda Python 3 or pyenv):
+Create `use-anaconda2.sh` to set up environment (usually this goes into `.bashrc`, but I don't want its paths to interfere with Anaconda Python 3 or pyenv):

 ```
 export PATH=/home/ubuntu/anaconda2/bin:$PATH